bluespore/spore-tools/README.md

 sporeSelect replaces native select dropdowns with a fully stylable unordered list appended to the body to ensure it'll never ruin your beautiful layouts.

+sporeRating adds a rating metre to your forms which grows to the mouse hover point.
+A click will set the rating and amend any form element value that needs to accomodate.

 Usage
 ----------

+--sporeInput
+* Include the scripts in your head then execute 'run_sporeInput()' on document ready.

+* Add 'data-spore="0"' to any elements you do not want affected by the script.

+--sporeSelect
-* Just include the scripts in your head then execute 'run_sporeSelect()' and/or 'run_sporeInput()' on document ready respectively.
+* Include the scripts in your head then execute 'run_sporeSelect()' on document ready.

 * Change the default dropdown text by adding an option with the value of 'label'.

 * Add 'data-spore="0"' to any elements you do not want affected by the script.

+--sporeRating
+* Add the attribue 'data-spore-rating' to any unordered list containing anchor elements.

+* Add an attribute of 'data-id' to match the value of an input field's (of that id) value with that of the sporeRating value.

-* Style to your hearts content.
+Style to your hearts content.
 Why not throw some CSS3 animations on that badboy's active state?